conflabs/wcia-analytes-tool/README.md

 ## Find Missing WCIA Analytes

-From the CLI, run `php makeNotInOpenThcList.php` to create a list of WCIA analytes that are not in the OpenTHC list.
+From the CLI, run `php makeLabMetricsNotInOpenThcList.php` to create a list of WCIA analytes that are not in the OpenTHC list.

 ## Convert Missing WCIA Analytes to OpenTHC Lab Metrics